T

 Accident Investigation 17 -- Accident Avoidance

 A three-day course for AI-9 grads.
-This course will assist the investigator in determining if a traffic accident was avoidable if appropriate accident avoidance maneuvers were undertaken by the driver of an automobile, motorcycle, or commercial vehicle.
-The major topics that will be covered in this course are: lane change and swerve formulas; maximum speed to stop at point of impact, ;maximum speed a vehicle can travel and miss a vehicle that travels across it’s path; view obstructions (right angle and other than right angle); safe following distance; constant velocity; passing time to avoid a head on crash while passing; braking or steering avoidance, and passing with changing velocity.
+This course will assist the investigator in determining whether a traffic accident was avoidable if appropriate accident avoidance maneuvers were undertaken by the driver of an automobile, motorcycle, or commercial vehicle.
+The major topics that will be covered in this course are: lane change and swerve formulas; maximum speed to stop at point of impact; maximum speed a vehicle can travel and miss a vehicle that travels across its path; view obstructions (right angle and other than right angle); safe following distance; constant velocity; passing time to avoid a head-on crash while passing; braking or steering avoidance; and passing with changing velocity.

 Accident Investigation 18 -- Motorcycle Accident Reconstruction & Research